-- 1. Provision of adequate funds for safety. - 2.
-Deployment of adequate numbers of trained manpower for ensuring safety in mining operations. - A well-structured and multi-disciplinary Internal 3.
-Safety Organization (ISO) established in all the subsidiaries of CIL to monitor the implementation of CIL's Safety Policy. - 4.
-Continuous sustained improvement and technological inputs for mining operation. - 5.
-Support of scientific planning and R&D activities made available through using in-house expertise of CMPDIL and in collaboration with the other scientific agencies and reputed educational institutes.

-6. Ensuring workers' participation in every forum for monitoring safety status in mines.
+- 1. Provision of adequate funds for safety. - Deployment of adequate numbers of trained manpower for ensuring safety in mining operations. - A well-structured and multi-disciplinary Internal Safety Organization (ISO) established in all the subsidiaries of CIL to monitor the implementation of CIL's Safety Policy. - Continuous and sustained improvement in technological inputs for mining operation. - Support of scientific planning and R&D activities made available through using in-house expertise of CMPDIL and in collaboration with the other scientific agencies and reputed educational institutes. - Ensuring workers' participation in every forum for monitoring safety status in mines.